Michael Billington (activist): Trials

 In the latter part of the 1980s, there were numerous criminal trials of LaRouche movement leaders (see LaRouche criminal trials) that were alleged by LaRouche supporters to be political show trials.
 Billington was tried and convicted twice, first in Federal court, then in Virginia state court.
 He served two years of a three-year sentence in the first case, and was then re-tried in the state of Virginia and sentenced to 77 years, of which he served eight before being paroled.

 Billington was charged with four counts of conspiracy to commit mail fraud in federal court and was convicted along with six associates.
 The case was appealed to the U.S. Supreme Court, which let stand the convictions of Billington and his associates.
 He served two years of a three-year sentence.

 Billington was charged in Virginia State court with nine felony counts of "conspiracy to be an unregistered securities broker".
 Prosecutors charged that Billington solicited 131 loans from 85 people that totaled $1.24 million even though he knew the money would not be repaid.
 Billington asserted his innocence and refused a plea bargain that would have resulted in being sentenced to the time already served in federal prison.
 LaRouche reportedly told his followers to become martyrs and promised that "honorable deeds shall be legendary in the tales told to future generations."
 Brian Gettings, his lawyer (who had previously defended LaRouche associate William Wertz in the 1988 Federal trial involving LaRouche, Wertz, Billington, and four others), told the court that he believed Billington to be incompetent to make decisions on his own, but a court-appointed psychiatrist deemed him competent.
 The judge requested a second evaluation but Billington refused.
 Billington tried to have his attorney replaced, and Gettings himself asked to be removed, but the judge refused permission.
-According to Barbara Boyd, Billington's attorney had not prepared a defense, assuming that Billington would "cop a plea," and the judge refused to permit Billington to substitute a different attorney, despite the fact that one stood ready.
+According to Larouche Movement member Barbara Boyd, Billington's attorney had not prepared a defense, assuming that Billington would "cop a plea," and the judge refused to permit Billington to substitute a different attorney, despite the fact that one stood ready.